yownas/sd-webui-faceswapper/README.md

 Or you can let the script automatically try to match gender and/or age by using the keyword `match` and any combination of `gender` and/or one of `age` or `similar`.
 Please note that this is a bit unreliable and the model seem to struggle with gender, especially with very young or old people. `age` will try to match the persons age while `similar` will try to match facial feature/shape (and often hilariously fails).

+You can also use `match random` to randomly choose a face.
+If you enter multiple options, the order of precedence is; `age`, `similar` and last `random`.

 Adding the word `verbose` will enable some logging.

 # API